Sojourning Scholar is reader-supported. When you make a purchase using links on our site, we may receive a small commission at no extra cost to you.

 Quality of answer explanations

 The answer explanations are thorough for the PrepScholar lessons and question banks.
 However, these explanations are primarily text-based, which can be hard for some students to stay focused on.
-It might be beneficial for the company to include some video explanations for students who aren’t adding on the live class or tutoring options.
+It might be beneficial for PrepScholar to include some video explanations for students who are visual learners.

 There are sections in the help section for frequently asked questions about the PrepScholar ACT program.
 One question that came up was how to access a practice test early.
 The practice tests are scheduled throughout the program in a structured way so that students can only access them at certain times.
 However, we followed the directions to submit a support ticket to request early access to a full-length practice test.